 Video Showing How To Make Crustless Pizza:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Crustless Pizza!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Crustless Pizza!

 Want to save this recipe?

 Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes

 © Copyright Maya Krampf for Wholesome Yum.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We'd LOVE for you to share a link with photo instead. 🙂